Tom Copley: Campaigns and activities

 Copley repeatedly challenged previous Mayor of London Boris Johnson over housing issues in London.
 He has called for the introduction of a German model of rent regulation to be introduced to regulate rents in the private rented sector.

 In January 2013 he called for an investigation into allegations of blacklisting on the Crossrail project, claiming the practice was "almost endemic" in the construction industry.

 In July 2013 Copley undertook a rapporteurship into the challenges facing small theatres in London.
 This resulted in the Centre Stage report.

 In 2016, he led a successful motion for the London Assembly to oppose the Prime Minister's plans to reinstate 100% religiously selective schools, citing evidence that this would harm London's community cohesion and discriminate against poorer families.

 Copley has campaigned extensively on housing issues including homelessness, and the Right to Buy policy, on which he has produced two reports.
 The first of these, 'From Right to Buy to Buy to Let', highlighted the large proportion of London council homes sold under the right to buy which end up in the private rented sector and called for sweeping reforms of the scheme.
-The 2019 follow up report, 'Right to Buy: Wrong for London', focused on the money being spent by London Boroughs renting back their former properties and calledfor the scheme to be abolished entirely in London.
+The 2019 follow up report, 'Right to Buy: Wrong for London', focused on the money being spent by London Boroughs renting back their former properties and called for the scheme to be abolished entirely in London.

 In May 2019, he released a report – 'Slums of the Future: Permitted Development conversions in London' on the impact of the extension of permitted development rights whereby developers are able to convert office space to homes without planning oversight.
 In this report, Copley highlighted the poor quality and affordability of these homes and called for an end to Permitted Development rights for any conversions to residential homes.